-With the government's new power policy there could be an end to the monopoly of BEST for electricity distribution in Mumbai
+New power policy to end monopoly of BEST to supply electricity in Mumbai

 There could be no more monopoly of the Brihanmumbai Electricity Supply and Transport (BEST) who at present supply electricity to 10-lakh odd consumers in Mumbai island city between Colaba to Sion/Mahim.
 The reason, the Union Power Ministry is in the final process of deleting two sections from the Electricity Act 2003, which are vital for BEST Undertaking.